Topics|Topics Meeting of Compliance Managers and Practitioners for Fiscal Year 2022

 Opening remarks

-Prior to the meeting, Satoshi Tanaka, Chairperson of the Pharmaceutical Association of Japan Code Compliance Promotion Committee, stated the basic policy of the Committee for FY2022: "The Code Compliance Promotion Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with voluntary codes, including the Pharmaceutical Association of Japan Code of Practice, and that they conduct themselves in a highly ethical manner as members of life-related industries.
+Prior to the meeting, Mr. Satoshi Tanaka, Chairperson of the JPMA Code Compliance Committee, stated the basic policy of the Committee for FY2022: "The Code Compliance Committee is committed to ensuring that member companies comply with relevant laws and regulations as well as with the JPMA Code of Practice and other voluntary codes, and that they conduct themselves with high ethical standards as members of life-related industries.
 The committee also outlines the four key tasks of the committee.

-Satoshi Tanaka, Chair, Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee
+Satoshi Tanaka, Chairperson, Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee

 He then explained the three main points in the revision of the guidelines.